 For graduate and professional students working on a second study program, you are given 150% of the time allowed for your program.

 If you receive grades of A, A-, B +/-, C +/-, D +/-, S, and P, you get SAP credit.

 Grades of I, F, NC, W, and NR do not count as SAP credit.

 If you enroll in a course where you originally received an A-F, or an S/NC, P/NP, I, W, X, N, or AU, it is considered to be a repeated course.

 You may be funded for a repeated course based upon the UT repeat policy.
 See the catalog that applies to the year you took the course.
-All repeated courses (with the exception of the first 24 semester hours of remedial or developmental hours) are counted as credit hours you attempt toward your maximum time frame.
+All repeated courses are counted as credit hours you attempt toward your maximum time frame.